GoogleChrome/web.dev/src/site/content/en/learn/accessibility/design-ux/index.md

 demos, tutorials, and other content created by people with disabilities, and learning about their experiences first-hand.

 <blockquote>
-  <p>"I think we need to be completely honest that any simulation activity does not impact some of the most important understandings we want the sighted to know in their heart and their head—that blindness is not the characteristic that defines us, that the misunderstandings and low expectations about blindness are our biggest obstacle, that those misunderstandings create artificial barriers that prevent us from fully participating, and those false limitations build into something that holds us back."</p>
+  <p>"I think we need to be completely honest that any simulation activity does not impact some of the most important understandings we want the sighted to know in their heart and their head.
+Blindness is not the characteristic that defines us, that the misunderstandings and low expectations about blindness are our biggest obstacle.</p><p>Those misunderstandings create artificial barriers that prevent us from fully participating, and those false limitations build into something that holds us back."</p>
   <cite>
     <a href="https://nfb.org/sites/default/files/images/nfb/publications/bm/bm17/bm1704/bm170402.htm">Mark Riccobono</a>, President of the National Federation of the Blind
   </cite>